web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 | ------------- | ------------- |
 | try to trace a transaction | + |
 | Other tooling to verify e.g. block explorers  | + |

+## Hardcore

+from community

+* use a packet inspection tool such as #Wireshark to check all packets coming into your machine and going out
+* using something like https://charlesproxy.com to see all the traffic
+* Android: Feel free to test it at @ExodusPrivacy, a friendly service to investigate Android apps.
+* Android: check @fdroidorg and verify the “no anti-features” tag.
+We’ve worked hard to remove dependency on third-party services and strictly require user’s consent before opting-in to sharing information.